kyren/piccolo/README.md

 * `package.loadlib` and all functionality which allows loading C libraries.
 * Being able to predictably catch `__gc` errors in Lua (I am not sure about this one yet, this may be difficult or it may not).

+## Contributing ##

+The project is still in an early state and there is lots left to do!
+If you are interested in contributing, please take a look at [TODO.md](TODO.md) for ideas.

+Much of the work left to do is *design* work rather than simply implementing features, and this is probably the place where help would be most appreciated.
+Almost none of the internal APIs are what I would consider final, and for some of the very tricky pieces like `gc-sequence` and callbacks, there is a LOT of room for improvement in the API design (to put it mildly!).
+If you think you have a way to make using `luster` more ergonomic, or simply want to complain about ways that it is not ergonomic (there are many), please feel free to file an issue and we can discuss it!

 ## License ##